loveencounterflow/egyptian/README.md

 > may have been onomatopoeic /a-jaʹ/ or /aʹ-ja/. █, █, █ y “utterance” (noun: 379, 479.11, 609.20/22 ); █,
 > “oh” (particle: 475.1, 476.4 ).
 These two words are undoubtedly related, and most likely represent /ja/.

+* William Foxwell Albright, *The vocalization of the Egyptian syllabic orthography*

 ## Reading of final *j* as [ai] > [ei]

 * [Wikiepdia *Afroasiatic
   languages*](https://en.wikipedia.org/wiki/Afroasiatic_languages#%22Nisba%22_derivation):

 > The [Nisba] suffix has the same basic form in Egyptian and Semitic, taking the form **-i(y)** in Semitic
-> and being written -j in Egyptian. [..]
+> and being written -j in Egyptian. [...]
 Due to its presence in the oldest attested and best-known
 > A[fro-]A[siatic] branches, nisba derivation is often thought of as a "quintessentially Afroasiatic
 > feature".
 Christopher Ehret argues for its presence in Proto-Afroasiatic and for its attestation
 > in some form in all branches, with a shape **-\*ay in addition to -\*iy** in some cases.

+## Peust 1999 Egyptian Phonolgy p50

+> ScnENKEL (.1994b: 1.3 and 1997a: 3o) suggests that, unlike � and �� which are always
+> consonants, U represents a morpheme- or wordfinal posttonic vowel /i/ at least in many
+> cases.
+Note, however, that some words which are quite regularly written with 1! 'i still
+> have consonantal /j/ in Coptic (e.g. Late Egyptian d'i "here" > Tc\.1 /'taj/, r-l]fi "up" >
+> €2Jl"l /oh'rajl).

 ## Reading of final *w* as [aw] > [ow]

+### Frajzyngier

 *The Afroasiatic languages*, edited by Zygmunt Frajzyngier, Erin Shay (Cambridge language surveys);
 University Press, Cambridge 2012